FonnDuh/Card-manager/README.md

   - Edit existing content.
   - Delete content from the system.
 - **Server-side Data Storage**: All data is managed and stored via a REST API.
+- **Dark Mode**: A theme toggle allowing users to switch between light and dark mode, implemented using useContext and a custom hook.

 ## Functionality